Yannis Korkolis, Assistant Professor

 Y.P.
 Korkolis, N. Deng and T. Kuwabara, “On the non-linear unloading behavior of a biaxially loaded dual-phase steel sheet” (in preparation)

 N. Deng, T. Kuwabara and Y.P.
-Korkolis, “Cruciform specimen design and verification for constitutive identification of anisotropic sheet metals”, (in preparation)
+Korkolis, “Cruciform specimen design and verification for constitutive identification of anisotropic sheets”, (submitted)

 J.H.
 Kim, Y.P.
-Korkolis and M.G.Lee, “Recent developments in hydroforming technology” (submitted)
+Korkolis and M.G.Lee, “Recent developments in hydroforming technology” (review article accepted in Journal of Engineering Manufacture for the special issue on TubeHydro 2013 Conference)

 N.H.
 Moser, T.S.
 Gross and Y.P.
-Korkolis, “Martensite formation in conventional and isothermal tension of 304 austenitic stainless steel measured by x-ray diffraction”, (submitted)
+Korkolis, “Martensite formation in conventional and isothermal tension of 304 austenitic stainless steel measured by x-ray diffraction”, Metallurgical and Materials Transactions - A 45 (2014), 4891-4896 link

 N. Deng and Y.P.
 Korkolis, “Numerical study of the lateral crushing and reinflation of stainless steel and aluminum tubes”, Journal of Manufacturing Processes – SME, 15 (2013), 242-255 link